Undergraduate Course Listing

 Offered:

 Explores key issues, theories, and debates concerning gender, feminism, and the law, primarily in Canada.
 Approaching law as a site of regulation and constraint and drawing upon restorative justice pedagogies and decolonial methodologies, the course examines issues such as family, sexuality, violence, pornography, prostitution, poverty, employment, and immigration.
-Prerequisite: 1.0 GESO, WMST, CAST, or POST credit, or permission of instructor.
-Excludes WMST 3962H.
+Prerequisite: 1.0 GESO, WMST, CAST, CRIM, POST, and/or SOCI credit, or permission of instructor.
+Equivalent to WMST 3962H.

 Offered:

 A criminological analysis of women in trouble from early to late modernity to the present moment, with specific analysis of the disciplining and incarceration of cisgender women and trans women.
 Focuses on the Canadian criminal justice system, with analysis of its racist, colonial, patriarchal, homophobic, ableist legacies.
-Prerequisite: 1.0 GESO, WMST, CAST, or SOCI credit, or permission of instructor.
-Excludes WMST 3966H.
+Prerequisite: 1.0 GESO, WMST, CAST, CRIM, and/or SOCI credit, or permission of instructor.
+Equivalent to WMST 3966H.

 Offered: